I s s u e 7 C o n t r i b u t o r s

 +

-Jennifer Valdies is a poet from California currently studying at the UMass Amherst MFA for Poets & Writers.
-With Hunter Larson & Allie McKean, she edits Little Mirror, a critical archive & biannual journal of poetry.
-Her work can be found or is forthcoming from Annulet, b l u s h, FENCE, and elsewhere.
+Jennifer Valdies is a poet from California currently living in Western Massachusetts.
+With Hunter Larson and Allie McKean, she edits Little Mirror, a critical archive and biannual journal of poetry.
+Her work can be read in Annulet, b l u s h, FENCE, and elsewhere.

 +